AcChosen/VR-Stage-Lighting/README.md

 Summary for the pipeline:

--The grid sits in the bottom right corner of a stream/video that has a 16:9 aspect ratio (I.E 1920x1080, 1280x720, etc.).
+- The grid sits in the bottom right corner of a stream/video that has a 16:9 aspect ratio (I.E 1920x1080, 1280x720, etc.).
--The grid runs in the background and is discoverable Artnet device, which allows Artnet compatible software to send it DMX data via local Ethernet.
+- The grid runs in the background and is discoverable Artnet device, which allows Artnet compatible software to send it DMX data via local Ethernet.
--When the grid gets the DMX data, it displays its value as a black/white range with 0/1 representing the values respectively.
+- When the grid gets the DMX data, it displays its value as a black/white range with 0/1 representing the values respectively.
--A camera picks ups the grid in the bottom right corner of the screen and converts it into a render texture.
+- A camera picks ups the grid in the bottom right corner of the screen and converts it into a render texture.
--The render texture is converted into two custom render textures, one to add realtime smoothing to compensate for compression, and another to add phase compensation for the strobe channel.
+- The render texture is converted into two custom render textures, one to add realtime smoothing to compensate for compression, and another to add phase compensation for the strobe channel.
--The custom render textures are then sent to the lighting fixtures, where the signals are to be read and converted into actions.
+- The custom render textures are then sent to the lighting fixtures, where the signals are to be read and converted into actions.
 -The channels of the grid start from the bottom left corner (channel 1) counting up as you move right, starting a new row every 26 channels.
 Every 13 channels is considered a "Sector" and is the maximum number of channels any fixture here can use.
--Every fixture is assigned a Sector and will only read the channels from that respective sector.
+- Every fixture is assigned a Sector and will only read the channels from that respective sector.
 The fixture may or may not use every channel depending on the type, but this will allow multiple fixtures to read from the same Sector.
--The current channel types are Pan (Regular + Fine), Tilt (Regular + Fine), Brightness/Intensity, Red, Green, Blue, Strobe, SpotLight Radius, GOBO (Cookie) and GOBO Spin Speed (Coming Soon!).
+- The current channel types are Pan (Regular + Fine), Tilt (Regular + Fine), Brightness/Intensity, Red, Green, Blue, Strobe, SpotLight Radius, GOBO (Cookie) and GOBO Spin Speed (Coming Soon!).
 More Channel types will be added as more fixture types are created.
--Some special channels are also created by default including a dedicated Disco Ball channel and a "Mover Speed Channel" (which controls the smoothing strength of all mover lights).
+- Some special channels are also created by default including a dedicated Disco Ball channel and a "Mover Speed Channel" (which controls the smoothing strength of all mover lights).

 The appeal of this system is that this allows any software or hardware that supports Artnet to be able to control these lights in VRChat in real time through a stream or a recorded video.
 This repository comes with an example recorded video in an example scene of the lights in action as well as the grid system they're reacting to.
 The video is placed in an example scene where the same lights are set-up to re-react to the video in real time, mimicing the actions of the lights shown in the example video.